griptape-ai/griptape-chrome-extension/README.md

 ## Setup Instructions

-1. Clone the repository to your local machine.
+1. Clone this repository to your local machine
-1. Open Chrome and navigate to `chrome://extensions/`.
+1. Open Chrome and navigate to `chrome://extensions/`
-1. Enable "Developer mode" in the top right corner.
+1. Enable "Developer mode" in the top right corner
-1. Click on "Load unpacked" and select the directory containing the extension files.
+1. Click on "Load unpacked" and select the directory that you created in step 1, defaults to `griptape-chrome-extension`
-1. The extension should now be loaded and visible in your extensions list.
+1. The extension should now be loaded and visible in your extensions list
-1. Deploy the Griptape Cloud Structure using the guided walkthrough linked in the next section ⬇
+1. Next: deploy the Griptape Cloud structure using the guided walkthrough linked in the next section ⬇

 ## Griptape Cloud Setup

-The browser extension requries a Griptape Cloud API key together with a Structure ID for a deployed Structure that will respond to requests from the extension.
-There is a lot of flexiblity in the precise configuration of the Structure, allowing for experimentation with different models, different prompts and different Tools.
+The browser extension requries a Griptape Cloud API key together with a structure ID for a deployed structure that will respond to requests from the extension.
+There is a lot of flexiblity in the precise configuration of the structure, allowing for experimentation with different models, different prompts and different tools.

-A sample Structure is included in [griptape-cloud-structure/structure.py](griptape-cloud-structure/structure.py), together with a guided walkthrough showing you how to deploy that Structure to Griptape Cloud in [griptape-cloud-structure/README.md](griptape-cloud-structure/README.md)
+A sample structure is included in [griptape-cloud-structure/structure.py](griptape-cloud-structure/structure.py), together with a guided walkthrough showing you how to deploy that structure to Griptape Cloud in [griptape-cloud-structure/README.md](griptape-cloud-structure/README.md)

-In this sample I use an Agent Structure that is initialized as follows:
+In this sample I use an `Agent` structure that is initialized as follows:

 ```python
 with GriptapeCloudStructure():